At home, we delegate some of our housekeeping tasks.

-- Here’s a story of a person who shared her story with someone else, and got a far more pleasant point of view.
+- Here’s the story of a person who shared her experience with someone else, and got a far more pleasant point of view.

-She asked me if I knew where it was (we’d both talked about it as we looked at incoming mail a few weeks ago).
+She asked me if I knew where it was (we’d both talked about it while viewing incoming mail a few weeks ago).

 I told her I’d sold it for $400.

-She asked me for her $400.
-I told her it was my $400: after all, I found it and I worked to earn it.
+She asked me for HER $400.
+I responded that it was MY $400; after all, I found it and, so, earned it.

-I admitted I hadn’t sold her car registration and I didn’t know where it was.
+Eventually, I admitted that I hadn’t sold her car registration.
+I didn’t even know where it was.

-I told her maybe the cleaning ladies had sold it for $400.
+I told her perhaps the cleaning ladies had found and sold it for $400.

 Lost, Forgotten, Misplaced, or Stolen?

 She’d already scoured the “mail counter”, so she was pretty sure it wasn’t there.

 Then she looked at her office space.
 “Maybe I put it here…”